achalnm/Faisneis/frontend/README.md

-# Fáisnéis — Frontend
+# Faisneis frontend

 Next.js frontend.
-See the [root README](../README.md) for setup and deployment instructions.
+See the [root README](../README.md) for setup and deployment info.

 ```bash
 npm install